jperon/lyluatex/lyluatex.md

 \lyOption{includepaths}{./}

-With the \option{includepaths} option a comma-separated list of search paths can be specified.
-These paths will be used by \lyluatex\ to locate external files, and relative paths are searched for in the following order:
+With the \option{includepaths} option a comma-separated list (enclosed in curly brackets) of search paths can be specified.
+These paths will be used by
+\lyluatex\ to locate external files, and relative paths are searched for in the following order:

 * relative to the current `.tex` file's directory (i. e. the file from which the score is included)